Rouge River Tributary 5 Environmental Assessment

 Get Involved

 The virtual PIC presented an overview of the study purpose, existing conditions, evaluation of alternative solutions, the recommended solution, and project next steps.
-The preliminary recommended option includes piping the majority of the channel to convey the regional storm flows.
-The fully piped option will remove flooding potential from virtually all of the Study Area, will open up the development potential of lands that are currently impacted by Tributary 5, and won't displace residents or businesses.
+The preliminary recommended option during this stage included piping the majority of the channel to convey the regional storm flows.

 A Notice of the pre-recorded virtual PIC was also sent to stakeholders and members of the public, and is also posted on this webpage under the Documents tab.